Chewy Snickerdoodle Cookie Bars: The Ultimate Guide to Soft and Perfect Bars

 One of the best things about chewy snickerdoodle cookie bars is how easily they can fit different diets without losing their signature texture or flavor.
 To make a gluten-free version, substitute the all-purpose flour with a reliable 1:1 gluten-free baking blend.
 Choose one that contains xanthan gum which helps mimic the elasticity of gluten and keeps your bars soft moist and perfectly chewy.

-recipe is just as simple.
+Switching to a vegan recipe is just as simple.
 Replace regular butter with plant-based alternatives like vegan margarine and use flax eggs in place of traditional eggs.
 To make a flax egg combine 1 tablespoon of ground flaxseed with 3 tablespoons of water and let it sit for a few minutes to thicken.
 With these easy swaps your chewy snickerdoodle cookie bars will still bake up rich and tender ready to please every guest at the table.

 Creative Mix-Ins for Every Occasion